Crestor Generic Name & Formulations

 Swallow whole.
 Take once daily.
 Dose range 5–40mg.
 HoFH: initially 20mg.
 All others: usual starting dose 10–20mg.
 Use max 40mg dose only if 20mg is insufficient.
 Asian patients: consider 5mg initially (see full labeling).
-Concomitant cyclosporine: max 5mg.
-Concomitant simeprevir, atazanavir/ritonavir, or lopinavir/ritonavir: max 10mg.
-Concomitant gemfibrozil: avoid; if needed, max 10mg.
+Concomitant cyclosporine, darolutamide: max 5mg.
+Concomitant regorafenib, teriflunomide, capmatinib: max 10mg.
+Concomitant fostamatinib, febuxostat: max 20mg.
+Concomitant gemfibrozil (if unavoidable), tafamidis (if unavoidable), atazanavir/ritonavir, lopinavir/ritonavir, simeprevir, dasabuvir/ombitasvir/paritaprevir/ritonavir, elbasvir/grazoprevir, sofosbuvir/velpatasvir, glecaprevir/pibrentasvir: initiate at 5mg; max 10mg.
 Severe renal impairment (CrCl <30mL/min) not on hemodialysis: initially 5mg; max 10mg.

-Discontinue if myopathy or elevated CK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
+Risk for myopathy and rhabdomyolysis (esp. aged ≥65yrs, uncontrolled hypothyroidism, renal impairment, concomitant use with certain drugs, higher Crestor dosage).
+Discontinue if elevated CK levels or myopathy occur or if myopathy is suspected; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
+Discontinue if immune-mediated necrotizing myopathy is suspected.
 Monitor liver function before starting therapy and as clinically indicated.
-Interrupt therapy if serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs; do not restart if alternate etiology not found.
+Discontinue promptly if serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs.
 History of liver disease or heavy alcohol ingestion.
 Severe renal impairment.
 Hypothyroidism (if inadequately treated).
-Asian patients.
+Asian patients (See Adult dose).
 Elderly.
-Females of reproductive potential must use effective contraception during treatment.
+Pregnancy: discontinue when recognized.
+Nursing mothers: not recommended.

-See Adults.
-Avoid gemfibrozil.
-Increased risk of myopathy with niacin (≥1g/day), fibrates, inhibitors of certain transporter proteins including OATP1B1 and BCRP (eg, cyclosporine, simeprevir, atazanavir/ritonavir, lopinavir/ritonavir), colchicine; use caution.
-Monitor with anticoagulants.
+See Adult dose.
+Avoid gemfibrozil, sofosbuvir/velpatasvir/voxilaprevir, ledipasvir/sofosbuvir.
+Increased risk of myopathy with niacin (≥1g/day), other fibrates, inhibitors of certain transporter proteins (eg, cyclosporine, darolutamide, regorafenib, atazanavir/ritonavir, lopinavir/ritonavir, simeprevir, dasabuvir/ombitasvir/paritaprevir/ritonavir, elbasvir/grazoprevir, sofosbuvir/velpatasvir, glecaprevir/pibrentasvir), colchicine; use caution.
+Monitor INR with warfarin.
 Caution with drugs that decrease levels or activity of steroid hormones (eg, ketoconazole, spironolactone, cimetidine).
-Separate dosing of antacids (give ≥2hrs after rosuvastatin).
+Separate dosing of aluminum/magnesium hydroxide combination antacids (give ≥2hrs after rosuvastatin).